 What is a Notary Public?

 A notary public is someone who has been appointed by the state to authenticate legal documents and verify the identity of the document’s signer(s).
 Notaries can be individuals such as lawyers or government officials.

 Notarization (the process of getting your document signed by a notary public) helps prevent fraud by ensuring individuals authenticate their documents before they can be used.
 It can also help confirm that the signer intended to sign the document and wasn’t pressured into doing so (e.g. through undue influence, coercion or duress, etc.), similar to signing your document in front of a witness.

-For instance, when signing a Prenuptial Agreement, it is very important that the signers signed out of their own free will, understood what they were signing was a contract, and signed with their correct legal names.
+For instance, as a Notary Public DC, when signing a Prenuptial Agreement, it is very important that the signers signed out of their own free will, understood what they were signing was a contract, and signed with their correct legal names.
 Signing a prenup with a notary public can help prevent avoidable issues and assist in proving all the right steps were taken in the event that the document’s validity is questioned in the future.

 A Notary public can also do a number of other tasks, such as:

 Certify copies of legal documents

 Administer oaths or affirmations to individuals (to verify the contents of documents are true)

 For some documents, notarization is required (meaning, without it, your document may be invalid or unusable).